 "I'm glad you've been following the exercises I've given to Dagg.
 I'm happy just knowing I've helped someone."

 Sean's cheeks flared up in an instant.
 He quickly averted his gaze and scratched the back of his head.
 "Oh... you know, I just don't really want to go through what Dagg had to."

 Marina giggled.
 "You don't have to hide it.
 I know you did it because you knew that would make me happy.
 Why else would you need to tell me?"

 Sean laughed sheepishly.
 "Ah... well...
 I guess you found me out."
 He then threw her a passing glance.
-"So... um... anything new at the guild?"
+"So... um... anything new happened here?"
 His blush vanished the moment her smile melted.
 "Marina?"

 "A patient died today of an irregular heartbeat.
 Despite the healers' best efforts, he passed away in his sleep."

 "Oh."
 Sean looked away.
 "I'm sorry, I shouldn't have brought that up."

 Marina shook her head.
 "No, I'm the one who should have thought of something else."
 She tilted her head and pressed her index finger on her cheek.
 "Let me see, what else...
 Ah yes!
 A few days ago, I was assigned at pediatrics and the kids were drawing pictures.
 I was surprised quite a few of them drew pictures of me."

 Marina giggled, her sunny smile came back to her lips.
 "Isn't it?"